-- Water and sewer customers will not have their utility services disconnected for nonpayment for at least 60 days.
+- Water and sewer customers will not have their utility services disconnected for nonpayment.

-- The town will not impose new penalties for late payments or collect on penalties that were imposed on accounts as of March 31 for at least 60 days.
+- The town will not impose new penalties for late payments or collect on penalties that were imposed on accounts as of March 31.
 This policy only applies to late payment fees and penalties, not fees imposed for other reasons.

 The process for establishing new service during the outbreak is temporarily changed to remove the requirement to visit the office.
-To set up a new account: Call 919-296-9450.
+To set up a new account, email or call 919-296-9450.
 The required deposit for new service will be added to your first bill.

 Orange County census launch parties have been canceled, and the opening of Be Counted sites has been delayed.
 The Hillsborough Town Hall Annex is among sites that were expected to offer access to public computers for census responses.